McKinsey Solve: Sea Wolf Game and Redrock Study Guide (2026)

 Days 9-10: Simulate Test Conditions

-• Find a quiet space with no distractions.
+- Find a quiet space with no distractions.
 Close all other browser tabs and applications.
-Set a 65-minute timer
+Set a timer matching your invite (around 65 minutes for the two-module version, or about 85 minutes if you have the three-game variant)

 Pre-Assessment Checklist